Brian Kerr, Baron Kerr of Tonaghmore

-Brian Francis Kerr, Baron Kerr of Tonaghmore, (/kɜːr/; 22 February 1948 – 1 December 2020), was a Northern Irish barrister and a senior judge.
+Brian Francis Kerr, Baron Kerr of Tonaghmore (/kɜːr/; 22 February 1948 – 1 December 2020), was a Northern Irish barrister and a senior judge.
 He held office as Lord Chief Justice of Northern Ireland and then as a justice of the Supreme Court of the United Kingdom.
 In 2009, he was the last person to receive a law life peerage under the Appellate Jurisdiction Act 1876.
-At the time of his retirement on 30 September 2020, he was the longest-serving justice of the Supreme Court, and the court's last original member.
+At the time of his retirement on 30 September 2020, he was the longest-serving justice of the Supreme Court and the court's last original member.

 Early life

 Kerr was born on 22 February 1948 to James William Kerr and Kathleen Rose Kerr of Lurgan in County Armagh.

 He was educated at St Colman's College, Newry, and read law at Queen's University Belfast.
-He was called to the Bar of Northern Ireland in 1970, and to the Bar of England and Wales at Gray's Inn in 1975.
-He became a Queen's Counsel in 1983 and became a member of the Bar of Ireland in 1990, and an Honorary Bencher of Gray's Inn in 1997 and the King's Inns in 2004.
-He served as Junior Crown Counsel (Common Law) from 1978 to 1983 and Senior Crown Counsel from 1988 to 1993.
+He was called to the Bar of Northern Ireland in 1970 and to the Bar of England and Wales at Gray's Inn in 1975.
+He became a Queen's Counsel in 1983 and became a member of the Bar of Ireland in 1990, and an honorary bencher of Gray's Inn in 1997 and the King's Inns in 2004.
+He served as Junior Crown Counsel (Common Law) from 1978 to 1983 and senior Crown counsel from 1988 to 1993.

 Judicial career

 Northern Ireland

-In 1993, Kerr was appointed a Judge of the High Court and knighted, and in 2004 was appointed Lord Chief Justice of Northern Ireland, only the second Roman Catholic to hold the position, and sworn of the Privy Council.
+In 1993, Kerr was appointed a judge of the High Court and knighted.
+In 2004, he was appointed Lord Chief Justice of Northern Ireland, only the second Roman Catholic to hold the position, and sworn of the Privy Council.

 Kerr regarded the introduction in 1971 of internment without trial in Northern Ireland as having been "calamitous for the rule of law".
 However, he assessed his Troubles-era experience of the non-jury Diplock courts, introduced to prevent intimidation by paramilitaries, as broadly positive.
-Citing the "distinguished civil libertarian", Sir Louis Blom-Cooper, he proposed that the non-jury system (in which there was an automatic right of appeal) "was in some senses superior to the jury trial."
+Citing the "distinguished civil libertarian", Sir Louis Blom-Cooper, he proposed that the non-jury system (in which there was an automatic right of appeal) "was in some senses superior to the jury trial".

 As was usual for the Lord Chief Justice of Northern Ireland, he succeeded Lord Carswell as the Northern Irish Lord of Appeal in Ordinary upon the latter's retirement.